 Cucumbers are rich in beneficial nutrients, such as many kinds of vitamins, niacin, carotene, proteins, and various trace elements, which are very effective in excluding toxins, helping defecation, supplementing vitamins, and nourishing the skin.

 Cucumbers act as a diuretic and can eliminate edema.
-They protect the kidneys from being damaged by hyperuricemia, and they reduce blood sugar and uric acid in those patients who have the diagnosis.
+They protect the kidneys from being damaged by hyperuricemia, and they reduce blood sugar and uric acid buildup in those patients who have the diagnosis.
 Cucumbers can also relieve the pain in joints caused by gout.

 Tofu is made of ground soybeans.
 Being rich in protein, it is called “vegetarian meat.”
 Bean products are not usually consumed by patients with hyperuricemia because the purine in the beans can induce gout.
 However, while being processed, the harmful purine in tofu is diluted, and the natural steroid component of tofu can help with excreting uric acid from the body.